abelkalai/lavaFloor/README.md

 - Use the 'P' key to pause and resume the game
 - Gain points as you collect coins and climb

-- Be Aware of enemies and try not to touch them:
+- Beware of enemies and try not to touch them:

   - Spiky Monster: Slowly crawls along
   - Blue Monster: Runs at a quick pace